tallesl/learningdeeplearning.com/content/post/deep-learning-on-arc-a770-ubuntu-22-04.md

 Fingers crossed for the [merge request that I found adding support for Intel Arc](https://github.com/ollama/ollama/pull/2458) to get merged soon.

-Intel provides a custom Docker image (with custom scripts inside of it) for running Ollama, but I didn't have much luck with it either.
+Intel provides a custom Docker image (with custom scripts inside) for running Ollama, but I didn't have much luck with it either.

 Pulling `intelanalytics/ipex-llm-inference-cpp-xpu` image and running a container from it: